gopi-erabati/100-days-of-code-python/log.md

 ### Day 07: June 7, 2023 (Hangman challenge)

-**Today's Progress**: Created Hnagman challenge using loops and conditional statements.
+**Today's Progress**: Created Hangman challenge using loops and conditional statements.
 Interesting one!

 **Thoughts**: To clear terminal use os.system('clear')